sp42s/yykaakoo-bot/README.md

 # yykaakaa-bot
 Discord bot for some fun times

-npm install
+1. npm install

-npm run webpack once to generate files then npm run start to start webpack watch and nodemon to auto restart the bot after transpile.

-add discord token to config/auth.json
+2. add discord token to config/auth.json
 {
     "discordBotToken": "adasdasdasdasdasdasdasdas.sdf.sfsdfsdfsdfsd"
 }

+3. npm run webpack once to generate files then

+4.npm run start to start webpack watch and nodemon to auto restart the bot after transpile.